mohammadsalkini/WebApp-using-spring-mvc/README.md

 ## Purpose:

-A web application to sell music instruments and equepments.
+A web application to sell music instruments and equipments.

 ## User Stories: